gperdrizet/llm_detector/README.md

-# llm_detector
+# LLM_Detector

-Synthetic text detection API
+Synthetic text detection API using Flask and HuggingFace.